youssefrhd/ems_v2/README.md

 1. User logs in
 2. Backend generates JWT token
 3. Token is sent with each request
 4. Spring Security validates token
-5. Access granted based on roles

 ---